jens-koster/the-free-data-stack/README.md

 # Networking

-All docker compose files use a common network named `tfds-network`.
+All docker compose files use a common network named `freeds-network`.
 There's no "create if not exists" for networks in docker-compose so it needs to be created stand alone before firing up anything else.
 It is included in `setup.sh`

 ## port allocations